catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

     cursor.close()
     connection.close()

 SQLAlchemy creates a facade around the classical DBAPI conversation.
-This facade provides as the point of entry the ``create_engine()`` call, from which connection and configuration information is assembled.
+The point of entry to this facade is the ``create_engine()`` call, from which connection and configuration information is assembled.
 An instance of ``Engine`` is produced as the result.
 This object then represents the gateway to the DBAPI, which itself is never exposed directly.